-- Is a 19 gene panel that includes assessment of non-coding variants
+- Is a 76 gene panel that includes assessment of non-coding variants.

-Is ideal for patients with a clinical suspicion / diagnosis of isolated or syndromic optic atrophy.
-Genes on this panel are included in the Neuro-Ophthalmology Panel.
+This is ideal for patients with a clinical suspicion or diagnosis of isolated or syndromic optic atrophy.

 The Blueprint Genetics Optic Atrophy Panel (test code OP0301):